Raymond Owusu

-Raymond Frimpong Owusu (born 20 April 2002) is a Ghanaian professional footballer who plays as a forward for Süper Lig club İstanbulspor.
+Raymond Frimpong Owusu (born 20 April 2002) is a Ghanaian professional footballer who plays as a forward who plays for Kudrivka, on loan from Metalist 1925.

 Club career

 In March 2021, Owusu moved to Ukrainian club Zorya Luhansk.
 In the 2022 Russian invasion of Ukraine, Owusu fled the country and began training with Borussia Dortmund.

 Owusu joined recently promoted Süper Lig club İstanbulspor on 17 August 2022, signing a one-year contract.
 He made his competitive debut for the club on 17 September, replacing Jetmir Topalli in the 60th minute of a 2–2 league draw against Beşiktaş.

+On 6 September 2025 he was loaned to Kudrivka in Ukrainian Premier League.